 - Handle: The handle is the base of the rod that you grip.
-It is often made from a softer material, such as foam or cork.
+It is often made from a softer material like foam or cork.

 Connect the Reel to the Rod

-Using a spinning reel on a casting rod is a good combination to place your lure or bait accurately.
+Using a spinning reel on a casting rod is a good combination to accurately place your lure or bait.
 Luckily, you’ve got an idea of how it all fits together.
 Now it’s time to connect reel to the rod.
 Initially, you must loosen the reel seat to make it big enough.

 Then place the reel foot onto the seat.
 To ensure its stability, you need to tighten the reel seat until it is tight.

 Spool the Reel